numberscope/frontscope/README.md

 1. Install [Git](https://git-scm.com/) if you don't already have it on your system.
+2. Similarly, if you don't already have [Node.js](https://nodejs.org/en/), install it.
-2. Clone frontscope to an appropriate location on your computer:
+3. Clone frontscope to an appropriate location on your computer, and switch into the new repository's top-level directory:
     ```sh
     cd /where/you/keep/your/code/
     git clone https://github.com/numberscope/frontscope.git
+    cd frontscope
     ```
-3. In your `frontscope` directory, create a `.env` file and populate it:
+4. If you will be connecting to an instance of `backscope` (for obtaining information about OEIS sequences) running locally on your machine, then in your `frontscope` directory, create a `.env.local` file and populate it:
     ```sh
-    touch .env
     echo "VITE_API_URL=127.0.0.1:5000" > .env.local
     ```
-4. If you don't already have [Node.js](https://nodejs.org/en/), install it.
 5. Install dependencies:
     ```sh
     cd frontscope